 The most recent election was held in October 2019 resulting in the re-election of five existing members and the election of new two members.
 In December 2019 the Minister of Health appointed the remaining four members and the board chair.
 The new board took effect on 9 December 2019.

 Jenny Black (Chair)

 This is Jenny's fifth term on the board and fourth term as Chair.
 She started her career as a dietitian in Nelson in 1982 and gained her understanding of the 'healthy to illness' healthcare spectrum during her professional practice.

 Jenny believes in keeping people well, and where possible, providing healthcare as close to home as possible.
 She encourages people in the Nelson, Tasman and Marlborough regions to keep themselves in good health, live well and seek help when needed.

+Gerald is a current councillor on the Marlborough District Council.
+Mayor of Marlborough from 1998–2001.
 During that time he chaired the community and financial planning committee, environment committee and sat on various council-owned trading entities.

 Brigid is currently a medical officer at Hospice Marlborough.
 She has served on school, community and local business advisory boards.
 Brigid has a strong community focus and believes in equitable health services for all.

 Dawn spent 30 years as an employment relations specialist across New Zealand public sector agencies, including the Department of Maori Affairs, NZ Forest Service, State Services Commission and the Ministry of Defence – where she managed human resources.